openstack/swift/doc/source/overview_container_sharding.rst

 Batching
 ~~~~~~~~

-In the slicing example above, we would find 1 pivot point and then shard it.
+In the slicing example above, we would find 1 shard range and then shard it.
 This works well when sharding is turned on from the start, as you'll only ever
 need to make 1 slice.
 But on larger containers where more than 1 slice is
 required it just wont scale.
 The rule is we want to get to the sharded state as